Communal Pen Writing Workshops

 - Share it with your friends on Facebook!
-(Please note: marking yourself as “Going” on Facebook DOES NOT register you for Communal Pen: Voices & Votes.)
+(Please note: marking yourself as “Going” on Facebook DOES NOT register you for Communal Pen: Writing in Season.)

 About Communal Pen

-Communal Pen is a writing workshop presented by South Carolina Humanities and the South Carolina Arts Commission.
+Communal Pen Writing Workshops are a partnership between South Carolina Humanities and the South Carolina Arts Commission.

 I’m here to help!